 If you make these mints, please share your creation on social media and tag #CheapRecipeBlog – I would love to see what you come up with!

-- Food flavoring (peppermint, almond and vanilla work well)
+- Food flavoring (peppermint, almond or vanilla work well)

 - Food coloring

 - Place cream cheese in a large mixing bowl.
 Using an electric mixer, start adding powdered sugar until you reach the consistency of play dough.
 This will probably be slightly less than a 2-pound bag of powdered sugar.
 If the dough is sticky at all, keep adding powdered sugar.